frostschutz/MyBB-Overview/README.txt

 ### UPDATE NOTE ###

-Deactivate the old version of the plugin and replace all files with the ones in this package.
-Activate the plugin again.
+Uninstall the old version of the plugin and replace all files with the ones in this package.
+Install the plugin again.

 If you find the following files on your server you can delete them because they aren't needed anymore: